dmatelokoh/chinook-analytics-portfolio/README.md

 | [2](01-SQL-case-studies/02_customer_lifetime_value.md) | Who Are Our Best Customers? | How should we segment customers by lifetime value? | Multi-table JOINs, CASE WHEN tiering, NULLIF |
 | [3](01-SQL-case-studies/03_genre_benchmarking.md) | What's Selling and What Isn't? | Which genres over- or under-perform relative to catalog size? | Benchmarking CTEs, LEFT JOIN, catalog efficiency |

-CS1 documents the full AI collaboration workflow (prompt, output, verification, evaluation, iteration, insight).
-CS2 and CS3 skip to where I overruled the AI and the business insights.

 **SQL query files:** [`01-SQL-case-studies/SQL-queries/`](01-SQL-case-studies/SQL-queries/)

 ### Python Case Study